turingschool-examples/backend_mod_1_prework/day_3/questions.md

 end
 ```

-1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement?
+***1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement?***
 unless-statements and when-statements.
 We can use conditional statements any time we need to compare two or more pieces of code.